akrodger/htucker-mpi/README.md

-# htucker-mpi
+# htucker-mpi Fokker-Planck 6 Dimensional Solver
-A high performance computing oriented parallel implementation of the Hierarchical Tucker tensor decomposition toolbox.
-A closely related MATLAB version can be found at https://anchp.epfl.ch/index-html/software/htucker/ .
+An application of the htucker-mpi library to solving an advection-diffusion problem.

 # Dependencies:
 - LAPACK, the fortran linear algebra library